taskcluster/taskcluster-mozilla-terraform/README.md

 If you are prompted to accept the Googly terms of service, go to `https://console.cloud.google.com` and do so, then run `terraform` again.
 Note that you must be careful to login to the console with your work account -- unlike other Google properties, it is not "sticky".
 Firefox multi-account containers are helpful.

+If GCP says your project name is already taken, that's a shame -- project ID's are global.
+Set `TF_VAR_gcp_project` to something unique, perhaps by appending `-2` to your deployment name.

 #### DNS/TLS Setup